Maldives at the 1988 Summer Olympics: Athletics

 The Maldives debut delegation at the Olympics consisted of 7 males all participating in athletics events: Ismail Asif Waheed, Ahmed Shageef, Abdul Haji Abdul Latheef, Hussein Haleem, Ibrahim Manik, Abdul Razzak Aboobakur and Mohamed Hanim.
-Hussain Haleem and Ahmed Shageef would go on to represent the Maldives at the 1992 games in Barcelona with the later athlete also going on to represent the Maldives at the 1996 games.
+Hussain Haleem and Ahmed Shageef would go on to represent the Maldives at the 1992 games in Barcelona with the later athlete also going on to represent the Maldives at the 1996 games in Atlanta.

 Ismail Asif Waheed was the only Maldivian athlete to participate in two different individual events (men's 100 metres and men's 200 metres) and also the only Maldivian athlete to participate in both individual and group events.
-In the men's 100 metres event Asif was drawn in heat 12 and competed against seven other athletes.
+In the men's 100 metres event, Asif was drawn in heat 12 and competed against seven other athletes.
 He ran a time of 11.49 seconds, finishing last of the eight athletes competing.
 Out of 57 athletes, Saeed ranked 54th out 56 athletes that started.
 He was 11.25 seconds behind the slowest athlete that progressed to the quarter-finals.
 In the men's 200 metres event he finished last out of 8 athletes in his heat.
 Overall, he ranked last out of 71 athletes that finished.

 Ahmed Shageef competed in the men's 400 metres on 24 September.
 He was drawn in heat four and finished last out of the eight athletes in his heat with a time of 50.61 seconds, failing to advance to the next round.
 Overall, he finished 67th out of 73 athletes that finished.
 The medals in the event went to athletes from the United States.

-Sprinters Abdul Haji Abdul Latheef and Hussein Haleem competed in themen's marathon on 2 October.
+Sprinters Abdul Haji Abdul Latheef and Hussein Haleem competed in the men's marathon on 2 October.
 Both athletes failed to finish the race.
 The men's 4 × 100 metres relay team consisted of Ismail Asif Waheed, Ibrahim Manik, Abdul Razzak Aboobakur and Mohamed Hanim.
 Ismail Asif Waheed was the only Maldivian athlete to take part in both an individual event and a group event.
 They finished the first heat with a time of 44.31 seconds, garnering seventh and last place in the heat.
 This was not fast enough to advance to the next round.